Half Past the Month: The Middlebury Way

 But perhaps those Indiana University protesters imagine — that word again — they can keep their prosperity if not their freedoms and still promise everyone an equal outcome.
 If so, they will sow only tragedy.

 That tragedy is personified in Nkechi Amare Diallo, a.k.a.
 Rachel Anne Dolezal, the Caucasian former president of the NAACP chapter who self-identifies as black.
 Reading her history and her comments, you can conclude that Ms. Dolezal does so not because she admires American blacks but because she abhors American whites, or how she has been taught to think of them.

 Moreover, she assigns to blacks the thinking of that default setting, romanticized beyond recognition.
 She unquestionably accepts its global ideology, stereotypes and heroes, an acceptance fortunately not shared by the great number of authentic black Americans.
 Nonetheless, the transracial Ms. Dolezal is the poster person (she is bisexual as well) of her age.
 The truth, though, is that she and so many around her have no idea who they are.

 To begin to understand them and their odd view that melanin is prima facie evidence of righteousness or that its absence is de facto evil, we must turn to the Barbadian philosopher and vocalist Rihanna: ”I think (Dolezal) is a bit of a hero,” she told Vanity Fair recently, “because she kind of flipped on society.”

 Flipped.
 That’s the word.
-It’s how America will look when the Middlebury protesters get finished with it.
+It’s how America will look when the Indiana University protesters get finished with it.

 Craig Ladwig is editor of the quarterly Indiana Policy Review.